Good quality, Victorian walnut - antique, three-tier bookcase on wheels

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Towards the end of the century, these styles evolved into pseudo-styles of classicism, Renaissance, and Baroque.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details